XD-DENG/handytools-go-webassembly/README.md

 - Copy the JavaScript support file `GOROOT/misc/wasm/wasm_exec.js` to your project, and load it properly in your HTML page (ensure the version of Go you use to build is consistent with the version of Go from whose `GOROOT` you copy from).

+A live demo can be found at [https://handytools.xd-deng.com](https://handytools.xd-deng.com/)

 ## Commands to Build and Run

 ```bash